 We want to make sure we are there for those people who need us most.
 By working closely with fellow emergency services, deploying the latest technology and utilising our experience, we have a system which allows us to gather information and make a decision on our response within minutes.

-From our airdesk at Durham Tees Valley Airport, we monitor the three areas covered by the North-West, North-East and Yorkshire ambulance services, as well as the mountain rescue teams within the North of the UK.
+From our airdesk at Teesside International Airport, we monitor the three areas covered by the North-West, North-East and Yorkshire ambulance services, as well as the mountain rescue teams within the North of the UK.

 On a bank of screens we can see emergency calls from the North East Ambulance Service and North West Ambulance Service while they are ongoing, meaning we receive live updates on a patient’s condition.

 We also take calls from the ambulance services either if their call-handlers or their paramedics on the ground require assistance.

 Assessing an incident

 We adhere to our own dispatch criteria, which means we will activate the aircraft and crew if an incident falls into a certain category, such as major trauma.

 - Road traffic collisions

 We can also ask questions either to the paramedic on scene, the call-handler, or sometimes the person who made the 999 call.
 This is an effective way of assessing if an incident requires our help.

 We can also listen in on an ongoing 999 call to see if the incident might be one that needs our support.
 This can speed up our response times, with every second important in some cases.